 "The fruit of the Spirit is love."
 I ask once again, Why is it so?
 And the answer comes: That is the only power in which Christians really can do their work.

-Yes, it is that we need.
+Yes, it is love that we need.
 We want not only love that is to bind us to each other, but we want a divine love in our work for the lost around us.
-Oh, do we not often undertake a great deal of work just as men undertake work of philanthropy, from a natural spirit of compassion for our fellow-men?
-Do we not often undertake Christian work because our minister or friend calls to it? and do we not often perform Christian work with a certain zeal but without having had a baptism of love?
+Oh, do we not often undertake a great deal of work-just as men undertake work of philanthropy-from a natural spirit of compassion for our fellow-men?
+Do we not often undertake Christian work because our minister. or friend calls us to it?
+And do we not often perform Christian work with a certain zeal but without having had a baptism of love?

 People often ask: "What is the baptism of fire?"

-I have answered more than once: I know no fire like the fire of God, the fire of everlasting love that consumed the sacrifice on Calvary.
-The baptism of love is what the Church needs, and to get that we must begin at once to get down upon our faces before God in confession, and plead:
+I have answered more than once: "I know no fire like the fire of God, the fire of everlasting love that consumed the sacrifice on Calvary."
+The baptism of love is what the Church needs, and to get that we must begin at once to get down on our faces before God in confession, and plead:

 "Lord, let love from heaven flow down into my heart.
-I am giving up my life to pray and live as one who has given himself up for the everlasting love to dwell in and fill him."
+I am giving up my life to pray and live as one who has, given himself up for the everlasting love to dwell in and fill him."

-Ah yes, if the love of God were in our hearts, what a difference it would make!
+Ali, yes, if the love of God were in our hearts, what a difference it would make!
 There are hundreds of believers who say:

-"I work for Christ, and I feel I could work much more, but I have not the gift.
+"I work for Christ, and I feel I could work much harder, but I do not have the gift.
 I do not know how or where to begin.
 I do not know what I can do."

 Brother, sister, ask God to baptize you with the Spirit of love, and love will find its way.
 Love is a fire that will burn through every difficulty.
-You may be a shy, hesitating man, who cannot speak well, but love can burn through everything.
-God fill us with love!
+You may be a shy, hesitating person, who cannot speak well, but love can burn through everything.
+God fills us with love!
 We need it for our work.

 You have read many a touching story of love expressed, and you have said, How beautiful!
 I heard one not long ago.
 A lady had been asked to speak at a Rescue Home where there were a number of poor women.
-As she arrived there and got to the window with the matron, she saw outside a wretched object sitting, and asked:
+As she arrived there and passed by the window with the matron, she saw a wretched woman sitting outside, and asked: